krr-up/ucorexplain/README.md

 ### Example application
-- [ ] Write sudoku with disjunction in the head and without choices
+- [ ] Write sudoku with disjunction in the head and without choices (Hannes)
 - [ ] Add the proof tree expected output in tests (Copy from mail)
 - [ ] Add more tests based on the different inferences